 This skin cancer is not as dangerous as melanoma but if it is left untreated, it can spread to other body parts.
 It grows over several months and usually appears on areas most often exposed to the sun.
 Typical characteristics are thick, red and scaly spots.

 This is the most dangerous form of skin cancer which can spread to other parts of the body.
 It can appear anywhere on the body and is usually a new spot or an existing spot which changed in colour, shape or size.
 It has irregular borders and more than one colour.

 This aggressive type of melanoma will spread to other body parts if it is left untreated.
 It may be red, pink, black or brown in colour.
-It is usually a dome shaped, rm raised lump which grows in size quickly and may bleed or crust.
-Some at melanoma may develop nodular areas later.
+It is usually a dome shaped, firm raised lump which grows in size quickly and may bleed or crust.
+Some flat melanoma may develop nodular areas later.